 So Faraz, how about a few sentences from you Biography?

 I received my undergraduate degree in 2006 from University of Birmingham, before joining the laboratory of Professor John Heath to study feedback regulation of Receptor Tyrosine Kinase signalling.
 After completing my PhD, I moved to London in 2010 to study cancer cell migration and invasion as a postdoc in the laboratory of the late Professor Chris Marshall.
-Thanks to an unexpected discovery during my post-doc, I started working on RNA Binding Proteins (RBPs).
+Thanks to an unexpected discovery during my post-doc, I started working on RNA Binding Proteins (RBPs) and their role in cancer invasion.
 Then in 2017, I received an MRC Career Development Award fellowship to start my own research group at the Barts Cancer Institute, Queen Mary University of London, and study RBPs in the context of cancer.
 By using various omics approaches, my research aim is to identify and characterise RBPs whose activities are altered in cancer, leading to disease development and progression.

 Apart from leading the Mardakheh lab, what else do you do?

-Prof. Dr. M. Mann, Department of Proteomics and Signal Transduction, MPI-B
+Department of Proteomics and Signal Transduction, MPI-B

 Research Technician huh?

 I received my degree at the Max Planck Institute of Biochemistry in Munich.
-But since this profession is unknown in many countries...sure call me Research Technician.
+But since this profession is unknown in many countries (...), sure call me Research Technician!

 Lets talk Research Focus.

-Starting my carrier in Prof Matthias Mann Lab enabled me to get insight into Proteomics from all different kind of angles.
+Starting my carrier in Prof Matthias Mann Lab enabled me to get insight into Proteomics from all different kinds of angles.
 I worked in Immunology, Neurodegeneration and now Molecular Biology.
 But always combined with Mass Spectrometry, so I guess this is where my focus lies in the end.

 Cool Cool, I think we are coming to an end here, is there anything else you want to add.

-Good to see you Fede, what have you been up to?
+Good to see you Fede!
+What have you been up to?

 I am a BBSRC LIDo PhD student in Faraz’s lab and Sasi Conte’s lab (King’s College London).
-I studied Biotechnologies for my BSc and specialised in Neurobiology for my MSc, both at the University of Trento, Italy.
+I studied Biotechnology for my BSc and specialised in Neurobiology for my MSc, both at the University of Trento, Italy.